skdejong/100DaysOfCode/README.md

 ### Day 5: 30 September 2022

 **Today's Progress**:
-Spent the whole day programming in #javascript and #problemsolving with my teammate in our first the School Of Code.
+Spent the whole day programming in #javascript and #problemsolving with my teammate in our first School Of Code Hackathon.
 We built a Rock, Paper, Scissors game from scratch.

 **Thoughts:** I enjoy this catchy School of Code hackathon tune that gets us all fired up to take on the day - [Hackathon Fridays.](https://open.spotify.com/track/4oHKTtoYPBhfZBiTtO4OIP?si=s_USUc5gQByXnMzciOlWWQ&utm_source=copy-link&nd=1)